AdrienVannson/doreisa-internship/report/report.typ

     caption: [Decomposition of the time per iteration depending on the cluster size], ) <exp-03-time-for-cluster-size>

-@exp-03-time-per-action shows the time per iteration for these four parts of the analytics, and @exp-03-time-for-cluster-size shows, for each cluster size, the proportion of the time spent in each phase of the computation.
+@exp-03-time-per-action shows the time per iteration for each step, depending on the cluster size. @exp-03-time-for-cluster-size shows, for each cluster size, the proportion of the time spent in each step of the computation.

-First, we can notice that the distributed scheduler designed in the previous section scales very well: the execution time per iteration only increases by a constant amount each time the cluster size doubles.
+We notice that the distributed scheduler designed in the previous section scales very well: the execution time per iteration only increases by a constant amount each time the cluster size doubles.

-The high execution times for the bigger cluster sizes come from the first three tasks, which were negligible in smaller runs TODO list + more details.
-To further optimize the system, we need to focus on them.
+The high execution times for the bigger cluster sizes are due to the first three tasks, which had a limited impact on smaller runs: creating the array, partitioning the task graph and sending it to the scheduling actors.
+These steps correspond to the centralized part of Doreisa that is executed on the head node.
+To further optimize the system, we need to focus on these steps.

 == Iteration preparation